weifund/weifund/README.md

 #### MultiService
 The MultiService.sol is a prototype multi-configuration service provider for WeiFund crowdfunding campaigns.
 This allows campaigns to have multiple configuration services activated by the WeiFund config hooks.

+#### CategoryAuction
+The CategoryAuction.sol contract is part of our campaign promotion system.
+This allows campaign operators to bid on "Promoted Campaign" slots that will be available at the top of each category.
+Auctions are held every 7 days.
+The highest bid for that week gets the promoted campaign slot for the next week (7 days).
+All auction funds will be donated to the WeiFund organization as a tasteful way to support further platform development.

 <a href="https://github.com/ConsenSys/persona" target="_blank">More About Persona</a>
 #### Standard_Token
 The Standard_Token.sol contract enables campaign operators to create their own Ethereum standard token system.
 This could be used for equity shares and voting rights in decentralized governance systems such as BoardRoom.